 Carlisle School is the smartest, most beneficial investment you can make for your child.
-We are committed to making a Carlisle education affordable to families from a wide economic range.
+Through financial aid opportunities, we are committed to making a Carlisle education affordable to families from a wide economic range.
 Carlisle strives to provide adequate assistance for as many students to attend as possible in an effort to enroll a socio-economically diverse student body.
-For the 2018-2019 school year, over $820,000 in aid was granted to families with students in grades K – 12.

 - The Financial Aid Committee at Carlisle School uses a third party, School and Student Service for Financial Aid (SSS), for processing the financial aid application.